 What is the Clinical Skills Lab?

-The Standardized Patient Program is based in the Clinical Skills Lab (CSL) in the basement of Duke South.
-The CSL has seven simulated clinic rooms and one simulated hospital room.
+The Standardized Patient Program is based in the Clinical Skills Lab (CSL) on the 5th Floor of the Trent Semans Center.
 All rooms are equipped with remote-controlled, pan/tilt/zoom cameras and microphones.
 A central monitoring room houses the individual monitors and digital recorders.
 It is possible to utilize the CSL even if you don’t need SPs.
 For more information, tours or scheduling the CSL, contact the Education Training Coordinator of the Standardized Patient Program.

 Address: DUMC 3628